RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Max Image Width:** Specify the max image width to scrape.

-- **Scraper:** Choose which database to scrape from - thegamesdb is default, but when thegamesdb is down you can specify to use OpenVGBD instead.
+- **Scraper:** Choose which database to scrape from - thegamesdb is default, but when thegamesdb is down you can specify to use OpenVGDB instead.

 - **ROM Names:** Choose what name to display:
   * No-Intro: Rom Name (USA) (Rev 1)